Tyler Rodgers / Build Log

 This makes the knowledge base easier to maintain while I’m actively working on the server.
 Instead of SSHing in every time I want to record a recovery note, service detail, backup reminder, or command reference, I can now add it from Discord.

-Knowledge Base Discord Bot Documentation Automation Self-hosted
+Knowledge Base Discord Bot Documentation Workflow Self-hosted

-June 4, 2026
+June 4, 2026 · Documentation

 Barndoor knowledge notes added